-So, the IMDB Message Boards were rather brutally shut down and tossed into the abyss by the powers that be at the now Amazon-owned IMDB; forums with decades worth of film debates between people from everywhere across the globe would have just disappeared as if they had never existed.
+So, the IMDb message boards were rather brutally shut down and tossed into the abyss by the powers that be at the now Amazon-owned IMDB; forums with decades worth of film debates between people from everywhere across the globe would have just disappeared as if they had never existed.
 All those ignorant as well as enlightening and insightful comments from folk who had discussed the minutiae of scenes from just about every movie you may have laid your eyes on – from the shower scene in Psycho (1960) to the themes of class and division in Titanic, as well as debating “why Star Wars sucks and George Lucas is a crap writer” (yep, the beauty of different opinions, the fuel for debate).
-All lost forever without intervention from Moviechat.org.
+All lost forever without intervention from Moviechat.org and others.

-As you can see from a screenshot of their homepage above they have opted, essentially, for a pared back version of the IMDB website.
-Their logo cleverly hints at IMDB’s without being a clone.
-Autocomplete (when you type a movie name e.g. “Jur…” for Jurassic Park) has now been implemented on both mobile and desktop versions of the site.
-The IMDB rating is visible for every film’s page, and there is a link back to the corresponding IMDB page too, making it dead easy to switch over whenever you like to check out movie trivia, goofs and other info only currently available on IMDb.
+As you can see from a screenshot of their homepage above they have opted, essentially, for a pared back version of the IMDb website.
+Their logo cleverly hints at IMDb’s without being a clone.
+Autocomplete (when you type a movie name e.g. “Jur…” for Jurassic Park) has been implemented on both mobile and desktop versions of the site.
+There is a link back to the corresponding IMDb page too, making it dead easy to switch over whenever you like to check out movie trivia, goofs and other info only currently available on IMDb.
 A MovieChat Chrome extension facilitates a one-click to the corresponding MovieChat page once you’re done with the Trivia and actor info on IMDb.

-Having scoured the internet for IMDB message boards alternatives to fill the void, it has been quite eye opening to see just how many film forum and movie debate sites there are out there.
-Doing a couple of different searches online recently has led us to a number of different options – many many forums tacked onto existing websites, as well as blu ray chat boards, DVD forums, and even a movie forums board sitting on an Australian Internet Service provider’s website (Whirlpool Forums) with, frankly, a dreadfully 90s-looking aesthetic.
+Having scoured the internet for IMDb message boards alternatives to fill the void, it has been quite eye opening to see just how many film forums and movie debate sites there are out there.
+There are many forums tacked onto existing websites, as well as blu ray chat boards, DVD forums, and even a movie forums board sitting on an Australian Internet Service provider’s website (Whirlpool Forums) with, frankly, a dreadfully 90s-looking aesthetic.
 I mention this one in particular as it appeared as the last entry on Page 1 of the Google Search Engine Results Pages (SERP) for one of the main keyword phrases I used.
-This suggests that many of the movie forums websites out there are not search engine optimised for keyword phrases such as “movie forums”, “film forum” etc. (otherwise our friends down under would be nowhere near the first page) and should invest some time in keyword research to ensure they are easier to find when people search for IMDB message board alternatives.
+This suggests that many of the movie forums websites out there are not search engine optimised for keyword phrases such as “movie forums”, “film forum” etc. (otherwise our friends down under would be nowhere near the first page) and should invest some time in keyword research to ensure they are easier to find when people search for IMDb message board alternatives.